 - film or videotape deemed in too poor condition for safe transfer.

-If your materials are not eligible for the free digitization program, TAMI can advise you on preservation and digitization options.
-Please contact us for more information.
+If your materials are not eligible for the free digitization program, we can advise you on preservation and digitization options.
+Please contact us for more information at 512-485-3073 or firstname.lastname@example.org.